eclipse-sw360/sw360.website/content/en/docs/Developers/Dev-Branches.md

-## SW360 Dev Branches
+---
+title: "SW360 Development Branches"
+linkTitle: "Branches"
+weight: 10
-- helps to see who is responsible and to which issue the Pull Request corresponds
+description: "Helps to see who is responsible and to which issue the Pull Request corresponds"
+---

 ## Branches structure
 `<github-nickname>/<issue>/<description>`